 The University of Adelaide Ingkarni Wardli Building

-World-leading in its sustainability measures, the eight-storey Ingkarni Wardli building was the first project in Australia to achieve a six Green Star rating under the GBCA Green Star Education v1.0 tool and is a purpose-built teaching and learning facilities for the Faculty of Engineering, Computer and Mathematical Sciences.
+World-leading in its sustainability measures, the eight-storey Ingkarni Wardli building was the first project in Australia to achieve a 6-star Green Star rating under the GBCA Green Star Education v1.0 tool and is a purpose-built teaching and learning facilities for the Faculty of Engineering, Computer and Mathematical Sciences.

 The University’s need for contemporary teaching facilities is met with the high indoor environmental quality criteria established by the Green Star Education Tool.
 A highly integrated design, characterised by its environmental strategies — from sun-shading louvres, to thermal chimneys on the north façade — was achieved while respecting the heritage context of the campus.